GeoscienceAustralia/ptha/propagation/SWALS/README.md

 -----

-Shallow WAter Like Solvers (SWALS) computes solutions to several [variants of the 2D shallow-water equations](./SOLVERS.md) (linear/nonlinear) in cartesian and spherical coordinates, on domains represented as a connected set of rectangular grids.
+Shallow WAter Like Solvers (SWALS) computes solutions to several [variants of the 2D shallow-water equations](./SOLVERS.md) (linear/nonlinear) in Cartesian and Spherical coordinates, on domains represented as a connected set of rectangular grids.

 A number of [different numerical methods](./SOLVERS.md) are implemented,